 At last, run the unit tests and end-to-end tests to see whether the application works correctly.
 In case of any problem look for the specific components in the repository.

 In more than one way, Laminas project actually helped to shape the user experience of Zend framework users.
 Many of the shortcomings of Zend are likely to be addressed with this move.

 There have been few things but remained the same and some changes made accessibility easier.
 For example, Apigility was always a third-party project that remained the same with Laminas.
 On the other hand, Expressive treated as general components as well as MVC under Zend packages is provided with its own organization just in the same fashion of Apigility.

-On top of that, these organisations of packages and tools have been given new names as sub-projects under the new Laminas, such as Laminas API Tools and Mezzio.
-In GitHub these organisations of Laminas project are represented as the following:
+On top of that, these organizations of packages and tools have been given new names as sub-projects under the new Laminas, such as Laminas API Tools and Mezzio.
+In GitHub these organizations of Laminas project are represented as the following:

 - Laminas, representing all the components and the MVC.